A note on combinatorial type and splitting invariants of plane curves: Abstract

 \section{Abstract}

-Splitting invariants are effective for distinguishing the embedded topology of plane curves.
-In this note, we introduce a generalization of splitting invariants, called the \textit{$G$-combinatorial type}, for plane curves by using the modified plumbing graph defined by Hironaka \cite{hironaka2000}.
-We prove that the $G$-combinatorial type is invariant under certain homeomorphisms based on the arguments of Waldhausen \cite{waldhausen_1967, waldhausen_1967_2} and Neumann \cite{neumann1981}.
-Furthermore, we distinguish the embedded topology of quasi-triangular curves by the $G$-combinatorial type, which are generalization of triangular curves studied in \cite{artal_cogolludo_martin_2019}.
+Splitting invariants describe how a plane curve ``splits" by the pull-back under a Galois cover over the projective plane whose branch locus contains no component of the plane curve.
+They enable us to distinguish the embedded topology of several plane curves with the same fundamental group of the complements.
+In this note, we introduce a generalization of splitting invariants, called the \textit{$G$-combinatorial type}, for plane curves by using the modified plumbing graph defined by Hironaka.
+We prove the invariance of the $G$-combinatorial type under certain homeomorphisms based on the arguments of graph manifolds by Waldhausen and plumbing graphs by Neumann.
+Furthermore, we distinguish the embedded topology of \textit{quasi-triangular curves} by the $G$-combinatorial type, which are generalization of triangular curves studied by Artal, Cogolludo and {\red Mart\'in \cite{artal_cogolludo_martin_2019}}.